...

 More on death benefits from the military

 Death indemnity compensation, more generally referred to as death benefits, is an important consideration when planning your estate or preparing an end-of-life plan.
 These benefits can significantly impact any surviving dependent of a military veteran who usually ends up being a military widow or widower or even a child with a special need or disability.
-Even if you are not married, your parent who depends upon you for income and a livelihood can benefit from death indemnity compensation.
+Even if you are not married, your dependent parent can still receive death indemnity compensation if they rely on you for income and support.

-When you are dealing with issues like this as far as appealing or trying to assert rights under VA disability programs it can get to be quite complicated for one side to argue.
+Handling issues like appealing or asserting rights under VA disability programs can become quite complex and challenging to navigate.
 You may not have the experience or knowledge when it comes to asserting that any of these three conditions apply.
 Therefore, you may be losing out on a benefit that you otherwise should have received.
 In that case, it may be worth your while to investigate hiring an attorney who works in the area of veterans benefits in order so that you can work towards receiving care and benefits through the military that you and your veteran spouse earned through his or her years of service.

 What it Means to Plan Your Estate as a Veteran